marad/hyper-router/README.md

 ## Things to note

-* `Path::new` method accepts regular expressions so you can match every path you please.
+* you can specify paths as regular expressions so you can match every path you please.
 * If you have request matching multiple paths the one that was first `add`ed will be chosen.
 * This library is in an early stage of development so there may be breaking changes comming (but I'll try as hard as I can not to break backwards compatibility or break it just a little -